jcbrito/COSC3306/README.txt

 relative to that starting coordinate. for example, point a = (X, Y) and point b = (point a X + 50, point a Y + 30). this makes it easier to control the movements of the ship as only one set of coordinates needs to be adjusted.

-The asteroids are drwan the same way. the only difference is the starting position.
+The asteroids are drawn the same way. the only difference is the starting position.
 Asteroids movement is fixed, meaning that it will move in one direction until a certain X or Y location is reached, then it will reverse the direction until another X or Y location is reached and repeat.